Pyridoxine (Vitamin B6)

 , and movement disorders (tardive dyskinesia, hyperkinesis, chorea), as well as for increasing appetite and helping people remember dreams.

-, eye infections, bladder infections, and preventing cancer
+Some people use vitamin B6 for boosting the immune system, eye infections, bladder infections, tooth decay, and preventing polyps, cancer

 treatment and treatment with medications such as mitomycin